davidrapan/workplace/README.md

-# workplace (beforeSysprep Scripts, Sandbox Personalization)
+# workplace (sysprepScripts, Sandbox Personalization...)

 Backup of work *environment* xD<br>
 Needed to do a qck bck, so why not here...